Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

     });
   }
 ```
-Note: You will notice similar convention to writing a Rust smart contract when creating a new function with `fn` or importing modules with `mod`.
+Note: You will notice a similar convention to writing a Rust smart contract when creating a new function with `fn` or importing modules with `mod`.
 Here is a better read on the [similarities](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway) and [differences](https://docs.fuel.network/docs/sway/reference/rust_differences/#differences-from-rust) between Sway and Rust.

 ### Depositing Token

-The Dao also lets users deposit assets (tokens) into the contract.
-Users who want to contribute to a proposal or the Dao treasury can use this function to send assets to the contract.
-It takes an `amount: u64` input and allows users to deposit `assets` (tokens) into the Dao.
+The DAO also lets users deposit assets (tokens) into the contract.
+Users who want to contribute to a proposal or the DAO treasury can use this function to send assets to the contract.
+It takes an `amount: u64` input and allows users to deposit `assets` (tokens) into the DAO.

 The deposit function is marked as [payable](https://docs.fuel.network/docs/fuels-rs/cookbook/deposit-and-withdraw/), meaning it can receive tokens along with the function call.
-You can also transfer assets in sway using the [`transfer()` function](https://docs.fuel.network/docs/fuels-rs/cookbook/transfer-all-assets/#transfer-all-assets) passing in the receiving `address`, token id and intended `amount` to transfer.
+You can also transfer assets in Sway using the [`transfer()` function](https://docs.fuel.network/docs/fuels-rs/cookbook/transfer-all-assets/#transfer-all-assets) passing in the receiving `address`, token id and intended `amount` to transfer.

 This function first ensures that the contract is initialized `(State::Initialized)`, verifies that the correct asset is being sent `msg_asset_id()`, and requires that the deposited amount is greater than zero `require(0 < msg_amount(), UserError::AmountCannotBeZero);`.
 Upon successful validation, it updates the user's balance in the contract's storage, logs a `DepositEvent`, and records the deposited amount and the user's address.